Rockwell Collins designs, produces and supports communications and aviation systems for commercial and military customers

 Avionics; C4ISR Systems; Communication Systems/RF

-Communications Systems and products including data link, high frequency (HF), very high frequency (VHF) and satellite communications; Navigation systems and products, including radio navigation products, global positioning system (GPS) equipment, handheld navigation devices, multi-mode receivers; landing sensors to enable fully automatic landings, radio navigation and geophysical sensors, as well as flight management systems; Situational awareness and surveillance systems and products, such as synthetic and enhanced vision systems, surface surveillance and guidance solutions, head-up guidance systems, weather radar and collision avoidance systems; Integrated avionics systems; Avionics sub-systems for aircraft flight decks that combine flight operations with navigation and guidance functions that can include flight controls and displays, information/data processing and communications, navigation, safety and surveillance systems; Electro-mechanical systems, including integrated pilot control solutions and primary and secondary actuation systems; Precision targeting and range and training systems; Cockpit display products, including multipurpose flat panel head-down displays, wide field of view head-up and helmet-mounted displays; Integrated cabin electronics systems, including cabin management systems, passenger connectivity and entertainment solutions, business support systems to improve passenger productivity and passenger flight information systems; Simulation and training systems, including full-flight simulators for crew training and visual system products; and Maintenance, repair, parts, after-sales support services and aftermarket used equipment.
+Communications Systems and products including data link, high frequency (HF), very high frequency (VHF) and satellite communications; Navigation systems and products, including radio navigation products, global positioning system (GPS) equipment, handheld navigation devices, multi-mode receivers; landing sensors to enable fully automatic landings, radio navigation and geophysical sensors, as well as flight management systems; Situational awareness and surveillance systems and products, such as synthetic and enhanced vision systems, surface surveillance and guidance solutions, head-up guidance systems, weather radar and collision avoidance systems; Integrated avionics systems; Avionics sub-systems for aircraft flight decks that combine flight operations with navigation and guidance functions that can include flight controls and displays, information/data processing and communications, navigation, safety and surveillance systems; Integrated flight controls, including fly-by-wire, advanced flight guidance with auto-land capability, pilot controls, and primary and secondary electro-mechanical actuation; Precision targeting and range and training systems; Cockpit display products, including multipurpose flat panel head-down displays, wide field of view head-up and helmet-mounted displays; Integrated cabin electronics systems, including cabin management systems, passenger connectivity and entertainment solutions, business support systems to improve passenger productivity and passenger flight information systems; Simulation and training systems, including full-flight simulators for crew training and visual system products; and Maintenance, repair, parts, after-sales support services and aftermarket used equipment.

 Major DoD Defense Programs: